AbdulHafiiz/SQL-Upskilling/Project Architecture/DataModelling.md

     - dynamic
     - will be considered different from Image Metadata and as a type of supporting data
     - can be further broken down to subtypes (foreground, background, character, author etc.)
-    - will serve as aggregators (allow users to search by tags)
+    - will serve as aggregators (allow users to search for art by tags)

  - ### User Interactions
     - users can bookmark images or like images (separate category from image metadata)
+    - images can be viewed by users
     - all users can add comment on any image at any point in time
     - all users can delete their own comments